tahoe-lafs/tahoe-lafs/docs/proposed/http-storage-node-protocol.rst

 If the response reads beyond the end of the data, the response MUST be shorter than the requested range.
-It MUST contain all data in the share and then end.
+It MUST contain all data up to the end of the share and then end.
 The resulting ``Content-Range`` header MUST be consistent with the returned data.

-The server MUST indicate this behavior by specifying **True** for **tolerates-immutable-read-overrun** in its version response.

 If the response to a query is an empty range, the server MUST send a ``No Content`` (204) response.